Most Christians in America are aware of the tremendous increase in violence in our public schools.

 Churches were filled with thanksgiving services, and our Christian nation was filled with patriotism.
-When our National Anthem was played, or the "Pledge of Allegiance recited, all would stand, men, removed their hats, and everyone placed their hands over their hearts.
+When our National Anthem was played, or the "Pledge of Allegiance was recited, all would stand, men, removed their hats, and everyone placed their hands over their hearts.

-Satan had been dealt a severe blow and the years that followed (the 1950s) were filled with prosperity and blessings.
+Satan had been dealt a severe blow, and the following years (the 1950s) were filled with prosperity and blessings.

-However, Satan and his demons never cease in their attack on God's people and will do anything within their power to make life miserable.
+However, Satan and his demons never cease attacking God's people and will do anything within their power to make life miserable.

-The following false teachings and changes to our laws not only deny God but have contributed to the present crime rate and morality in America.
+The following false teachings and changes to our laws deny God and have contributed to the present crime rate and morality in America.

-Since the removal of prayer, Bible reading, and discipline from our public schools there has been minimal teaching on the principles of love, obedience, and respect for others.
+Since removing prayer, Bible reading, and discipline from our public schools, there has been minimal teaching on the principles of love, obedience, and respect for others.

 This has led to a general lack of respect for authority and is responsible for much of the crime and disciplinary problems in America's public schools and society.

-Jesus so loved the world that He gave His life so that anyone who would believe in Him could enter into Heaven.
-He taught His followers to love everyone, including their enemies, and those they may not understand, or with whom they disagree.
+Jesus so loved the world that He gave His life so that anyone who believed in Him could enter into Heaven.
+He taught His followers to love everyone, including their enemies and those they may not understand or disagree with.

 However, no Scripture in the Bible condones homosexuality; in both the Old and New Testament, it is repeatedly condemned as a sin; this is not man's opinion, it is God's Word, and He says it is wrong.